mmwf22/IN202/README.md

 changing the permissions for the others group so only members of the folder-group can access the folder

-for folder "technik" I'm using SGID sticky bit so all new files and folders inherit the permissions of the group
+for folder "technik" I'm using SGID so all new files and folders inherit the permissions of the group

 ```
 malik@hv-ubnt:~$ sudo chmod 2770 /opt/hftm/technik